 Mount Zion Hotel - On February 9, 2020 the Company closed a deal for the purchase of Mount Zion Hotel in Jerusalem.
 The Company is working on a hotel renovation plan and acting for the exercise of building rights for expansion of the hotel, such that it will consist of 350 rooms and an underground car park with approx. 250 parking spaces.
-Renovation and expansion of the hotel are subject to receipt of a building permit and in November 2021 an excavation and shoring permit was received.
+Renovation and expansion of the hotel are subject to receipt of a building permit and in November 2021 an excavation and shoring permit was received and the work has begun.